 The Colts were my world as a kid.
-I watched every game, read every article, cried when they lost and cheered when they won.
+I watched every game, read every article, cried when they lost, and cheered when they won.
 I was obsessed.
 Whenever there was a choice between spending time with my family and watching a Colts game, I would choose the game.

 Sometimes, I didn’t have a choice.
-There were Sundays when my parents forcefully pried me away from the TV in favor of some family activity, telling me that while I would inevitably forget the result of game, the memories I would make with my family would last forever.
+There were Sundays when my parents forcefully pried me away from the TV in favor of some family activity, telling me that while I would inevitably forget the result of a game, the memories I would make with my family would last forever.
 Some examples: